jundalisay/superb/content/en/research/socrates/simple-republic/book-8/chapter-2.md

 I shall explain the transition from timocracy to oligarchy.

 The accumulation of gold in private individuals is the ruin of timocracy.
 They invent illegal modes of expenditure because they do not care about the law.
 People see others growing rich and seek to rival them.
 Thus, the citizens become lovers of money and so they grow richer and richer.
+{{< /l >}}

+{{< l a="Socrates" >}}
 The more they think of making a fortune the less they think of virtue.
 When riches and virtue are placed together in the scales of the balance, the one always rises as the other falls.
 In proportion as riches and rich men are honoured in the State, virtue and the virtuous are dishonoured.
 What is honoured is cultivated.
 What has no honour is neglected.

 And so, instead of loving contention and glory, men become lovers of trade and money.
 They honour and look up to the rich man, and make a ruler of him, and dishonour the poor man.
 They next make a law which fixes a sum of money as the qualification of citizenship.
 The sum is higher in one place and lower in another, as the oligarchy is more or less exclusive.